Court Fees & Costs

 Section titled “State Exemptions”The State of Louisiana and its subdivisions are exempt from paying costs or furnishing security.

-Constable Fees
+Constable Compensation

 Related Topics